| EPISTLE TO THE GALATIANS. PART

 gave official countenance to the acts of the Son.
 Again it is thought [248] that Paul has in mind the fact that Jesus rose from the dead

-is the main theme of the epistle, he mentions the resurrection to pave the way
+the main theme of the epistle, he mentions the resurrection to pave the way for

-for the introduction of that theme.
-But it seems more likely, from the context, that he has in mind the fact that his own call came after
+the introduction of that theme.
+But it seems more likely, from the context, that he has in mind the fact that his own call came

 the resurrection of Jesus, and so the resurrection of Jesus was an